Skip to main content

 Message

-(See Message example above)
+(See message example above)

 Handling responses

-4. Validating a Message in SyncHive
+4. Validating a message in SyncHive

-You can view your Message in SyncHive by navigating to the "Data" page and searching for your data, such as by SKU for Product data.
+You can view your message in SyncHive by navigating to the "Data" page and searching for your data, such as by SKU for Product data.

-Next steps: Receiving Messages from SyncHive
+Next steps: Receiving messages from SyncHive

 This guide covered the basics of sending messages to SyncHive.
 In the next guide, we'll cover receiving messages from SyncHive.